robotics102/um-f25/project_1/index.md

 ## Setting Up Your Repository

 To be able to easily transfer your code between your laptop and your robot, you'll want to create a remote repository on GitHub, create a local git repository in the folder you just downloaded, make an initial commit in your local repository, and push the commit to your remote repository.
-Follow the [Setting Up a Repository](https://robotics102.org/um-f24/workflows/setting_up_repo.html) to complete these steps.
+Follow the [Setting Up a Repository](https://robotics102.org/um-f24/workflows/setting_up_repo.html) guide to complete these steps.

 You can refer back to the [Git Tutorial](https://hellorob.org/tutorials/git) on HelloRob to refresh on general Git and GitHub usage.